1968 Pacific hurricane season: Season summary

-Twenty-five tropical cyclones formed this season, resulting in 501 advisories being issued in the East Pacific, and 30 being issued for the Central Pacific, both records at the time.
+Twenty-five tropical cyclones formed this season, resulting in 501 advisories being issued in the Eastern Pacific (east of 140°W), and 30 being issued for the Central Pacific (between 140°W and the International Date Line), both records at the time.
 Of these, six remained depressions, thirteen peaked as tropical storms, and six reached hurricane strength.
 There were no major hurricanes this season.
 Many of the tropical cyclones this season – including all six hurricanes – formed from Intertropical Convergence Zone (ITCZ) disturbances.
 Eight tropical storms formed in August this year, a record for the most active August in the East Pacific, excluding Virginia.
 The eight named storms forming in August this year also made it the most tropical storms to ever form in a month in the East Pacific since 1966.
 However, this record was tied during the 2009 Pacific hurricane season.